aboullaite/Covid19-MA/Readme.md

 ### Repository Structure
 ```
+├── COVID19-MA-fund.md           // Updates about the fund created by Moroccan authorities to handle COVID-19 impact
 ├── Readme.md                    // Project Readme, contains latest updates and important numbers
 ├── ma-convid19-state.geojson    // a geoJson (map) representation of the current COVID-19 situation by region
 ├── news.md                      // Important news/ updates and decisions since the first case of COVID-19 in Morocco